 Credit scores can be computed in many different ways, and thus, there many different scores.
-However, all of these scores are based on statistics and data analysis of credit reports and other related information.
-Their reliability in measuring actual creditworthiness is tested by studies that compares the actual future behavior of people, from a sample that is representative of the general population, with their credit score.
+However, all these scores are based on statistics and data analysis of credit reports and other related information.
+Their reliability in measuring actual creditworthiness is tested by studies that compares the actual future behavior of people, from a sample representative of the general population, with their credit score.
 The goal of any credit score model is to be able to identify as many people as possible that are good credit risks, while also identifying the bad risks.
 If the credit scoring model is too stringent, it may eliminate many people who are actually good credit risks, thus, decreasing profits to lenders because they are eliminating these potential customers who failed to pass the minimum score set by the lender.
 On the other hand, if the scoring model is too relaxed, it may give high scores to people who are actually poor credit risks, and this, too, will decrease profits for lenders, because they will lend money to many people who will default.
-Thus, the value of credit scores to lenders, and why they prefer one score over another, is the predictive value of the score in assessing the creditworthiness of people—to know who will probably pay back their loan, and who will default.
+Thus, the value of credit scores to lenders, and why they prefer one score over another, is the predictive value of the score in assessing the creditworthiness of people — to know who will probably repay their loan, and who will default.
 In other words, they can know that, for instance, 6% of the people with a particular credit score will default on their loan, but only 2% of the people with a score of at least 700 will default.
 This allows lenders to measure risk accurately, which, in turn, allows them to maximize their profits.

 Credit scores can differ for the same individual because each of the 3 major credit reports differ slightly in some of their details, because credit scores from different companies use different algorithms in computing the score, or because the score was computed for a specific objective, such as car loans, credit cards, mortgages, and insurance, where different scoring algorithms by the same company are used that purportedly better predict creditworthiness for specific types of applications.
 Just as lenders can use different scoring systems or industry specific scores, some lenders may also use older versions of scores, which will yield a different score for the same credit file.
 For instance, older FICO scores weighted credit counseling for the consumer as a negative item while newer scores treat it as neutral.

 Although credit scores are not hard to compute, since most are based on obvious factors, such as payment history and debt load, lenders have gravitated to widely used scores, such as the FICO score, because it was based on many credit customers, which allowed the Fair Isaac Company (the company has changed its name to its most famous score, FICO), the developer of the FICO score, to better predict creditworthiness according to their formula.
 In 2020, FICO also developed the FICO Resilience Index to rank credit applicants as to how likely they are to become delinquent during economic downturns.

 Credit scores were developed in the 1950s, but lenders typically used their own credit scores to evaluate their borrowers.
 However, it was natural that, eventually, a national score would be used, since it could be based on much greater information that spanned large geographical areas.
 A credit score based on a larger database will generally be more accurate, since it draws on more information, and tracking the predictive value of the score is more comprehensive.
 Statistically, a larger sample is more predictive of the population.